Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 12. Eagle’s Nest

 Eagle’s Nest is famous because it was the headquarters of Nazi meetings between Hitler and his top brass.
 It was designed to instill fear and show power with an impressive copper elevator cut through the mountain to take people to the top.
-Most of Eagle’s Nest was destroyed and even the stones from the fireplace (a gift from Mussolini to Hitler) were taken by allied forces.
+Most of Eagle’s Nest was destroyed, and even the stones from the fireplace (a gift from Mussolini to Hitler) were taken by Allied forces.

-People are intrigued to go because it is said that Hitler spent a lot of time there, but he avoided the place due to his fear of heights and he never did spend the night there.
+People are intrigued to go because it is said that Hitler spent a lot of time there, but he avoided the place due to his fear of heights, and he never did spend the night there.

-This is a major stop on all the tour bus routes and if you don’t arrive early, you will be stuck waiting up to two hours to get a spot on the shuttle that takes you to the elevator.
+This is a major stop on all the tour bus routes, and if you don’t arrive early, you will be stuck waiting for up to two hours to get a spot on the shuttle that takes you to the elevator.
 When you get to the top, you’ll be treated to panoramic views, but you can have those views anywhere in the Alps of Germany.

-It may have been a Nazi retreat but today it is a restaurant and beer garden and any relic that dates back to the days of Hitler were either destroyed or looted.
+It may have been a Nazi retreat, but today it is a restaurant and beer garden, and any relic that dates back to the days of Hitler were either destroyed or looted.

 13. Kuchlsbauer Brewery